amykyta3/git-me-the-url/README.md

 # Git me the URL!

-A python package that translates references in a local git repositroy into shareable URLs for popular Git hosting sites.
+A python package that translates references in a local git repository into shareable URLs for popular Git hosting sites.

 Currently supports: